Ben-Epstein/domino-dca-notebooks/reference-project-sentiment-analysis/README.md

 The advantage of using the process outlined above is that pre-training is typically computationally expensive and requires the processing of large volumes of data.
 Task fine-tuning, on the other hand, is relatively cheap and quick to accomplish, especially if distributed and GPU-accelerated compute can be employed in the process.

-In this demo project we use the [Sentiment Analysis for Amazon Reviews](https://huggingface.co/datasets/amazon_polarity) [3], which provides 3.6M samples of Amazon product reviews, and their corresponding sentiments (positive, negative).
+In this demo project we use the [Sentiment Analysis for Amazon Reviews](https://huggingface.co/datasets/amazon_polarity), which provides 3.5M samples of Amazon product reviews, and their corresponding sentiments (positive, negative).
 Because of how large this dataset is (4GB), for demonstration purposes you'll see us use only a subset.
 But feel free to change that to use the entire dataset in full.

 The assets available in this project are:

-* **finetune.ipynb** - A notebook, illustrating the process of getting FinBERT from [Huggingface 🤗](https://huggingface.co/ProsusAI/finbert) into Domino, and using GPU-accelerated backend for the purposes of fine-tuning it with the Sentiment Analysis for Financial News dataset
+* **finetune.ipynb** - A notebook, illustrating the process of getting distilbert from [Huggingface 🤗](https://huggingface.co/distilbert-base-uncased) into Domino, and using GPU-accelerated backend for the purposes of fine-tuning it with the Sentiment Analysis from Amazon Reviews dataset
 * **finetune.py** - A script, which performs the same fine-tuning process but can be scheduled and executed as a Domino job.
-The script also accepts two command line arguments:
+The script also accepts the following optional command line arguments, with sensible defaults:
-    * *lr* - learning rate for the fine-tunning process
+    * *lr* - learning rate for the fine-tuning process
     * *epochs* - number of training epochs
-* **all-data.csv** - A CSV file containing the Sentiment Analysis for Financial News dataset
+    * *train_batch_size* - how large of a batch size for training
+    * *eval_batch_size* - how large of a batch size for evaluation
+    * *dataset_name* - which dataset to fine-tune with
+    * *text_col* - the name of the column in the dataset representing the text
+    * *label_col* - the name of the column in the dataset representing the label
+    * *distilbert_model* - the specific Distil-BERT model to use
-* **score.py** - A scoring function, which is used to deploy the fine-tunned model as a [Domino API](https://docs.dominodatalab.com/en/latest/user_guide/8dbc91/host-models-as-rest-apis/)
+* **score.py** - A scoring function, which is used to deploy the fine-tuned model as a [Domino API](https://docs.dominodatalab.com/en/latest/user_guide/8dbc91/host-models-as-rest-apis/)
 * **app.sh** - Launch instructions for the accompanying Streamlit app

 # Model API calls